 external mode is introduced by Pgpool-II V3.5.
 This mode basically disables the built in lifecheck of Pgpool-II watchdog and expects that the external system will inform the watchdog about health of local and all remote nodes participating in the watchdog cluster.

-At startup watchdog verifies the Pgpool-II configuration of the local node for the consistency with the configurations on the master watchdog node and warns the user of any differences.
+At startup watchdog verifies the Pgpool-II configuration of the local node for the consistency with the configurations on the leader watchdog node and warns the user of any differences.
 This eliminates the likelihood of undesired behavior that can happen because of different configuration on different Pgpool-II nodes.

 When a fault of Pgpool-II is detected, watchdog notifies the other watchdogs of it.
 If this is the active Pgpool-II, watchdogs decide the new active Pgpool-II by voting and change active/standby state.